(modified and accepted in Madrid, Spain, September 8th, 2022)

 - determines the rules of management and finance;

 - is regularly given a full account of the finances by the representatives of the WAB Auditing Committee.
-This finance report should be made available on a two-yearly basis and presented at the biennial congress;
+This finance report should be made available and presented at each WBC;

 - takes measures and passes resolutions in all matters which have not been assigned to some other body or organ by the Statutes;

-- accepts the biennial budget to cover the expenses of the secretariat until the next WAB congress.
-If this contribution is insufficient, the Executive Committee may decide upon subscriptions to be received from the affiliated
+- accepts the budget to cover the expenses of the secretariat until the next WBC.
+If this contribution is insufficient, the Board may decide upon subscriptions to be received from the affiliated

-- The Executive Committee shall pass its resolutions by a simple majority vote; in the case of an even number of votes being cast, the President has the casting vote.
+- The Board shall pass its resolutions by a simple majority vote; in the case of an even number of votes being cast, the President has the casting vote.

-- The Executive Committee will nominate and select an Auditing Committee to oversee the finances of the WAB.
+- The Board will nominate and select an Auditing Committee to oversee the finances of the WAB.

-- The Executive Committee will nominate and select a Membership and Nomination Committee to oversee membership of buiatrics associations to WAB and make recommendations on new members of the Executive Committee.
+- The Board will nominate and select a Membership and Nomination Committee to oversee membership of buiatrics associations to WAB and make recommendations on new members of the Board.

-- All Executive Committee meetings will be minuted and the minutes will be retained by the Secretary General, signed by the President and the Secretary General.
-These minutes will be distributed to the Executive Committee and confirmed at the next executive meeting.
+- All Board meeting minutes will be retained by the Secretary General, signed by the President and the Secretary General.
+These minutes will be distributed to the Board and confirmed at the next meeting.

-- The Executive Committee can make recommendations to the General Assembly for their approval.
+- The Board can make recommendations to the General Assembly for their approval.

-- The President shall act as chairman at the General Assembly and Executive Committee meetings and see to it that the resolutions passed by the Executive Committee are carried out.
+- shall act as chair at the General Assembly, Board and Executive Committee meetings and ensure that the resolutions passed by the Board and the responsibilities of the bodies of the WAB are carried out.

-- The President shall be the official representative and spokesperson for the WAB.
+- shall be the official representative and spokesperson for the WAB.

-- The President shall be supported in his work by members of the Executive Committee.
-If the President is unable to chair the meeting, then the President Elect or one of the Vice-Presidents will chair the meeting.
+- The President shall be supported by members of the Board.
+If the President is unable to chair a meeting, then the President Elect or the Past President will chair that meeting.

 - The President shall be an ex-officio member of every committee of WAB